bilgino/angularforddd/README.md

 **» View model**<br/>

-View models are mere data objects and usually don't contain any domain-related behavior, hence they are not a part of the domain layer.
+View models are mere data objects and usually don't contain any domain-related behavior.
+Hence, they are not a part of the domain layer.
 View models are supportive in providing data to the view and may also extend super view models to inherit common properties.
 They are typically created by merging two or more existing models into a single model and are an essential part of a good frontend architecture.